 The discount scenario is very similar to the premium, but “in reverse.”
 When bonds are purchased at a discount, the investor pays less than the face value up front.
 However, the bond’s maturity value is unchanged; thus, the amount due at maturity is more than the initial issue price!
 This may seem like a bargain, but consider that the investor is likely getting lower annual interest receipts than is available on other bonds.

 Assume the same facts as for the previous bond illustration, except imagine that the market rate of interest was something more than 5%.
 Now, the 5% bonds would not be very attractive, and investors would only be willing to buy them at a discount:

 The above entry assumes the investor paid 97% of par ($5,000 X 97% = $4,850).
 However, remember that a full $5,000 will be repaid at maturity.
-Thus, the investor will get an additional $150 over the life of the bond.
+The investor will get an additional $150 over the life of the bond.
 Accrual accounting dictates that this $150 “benefit” be recognized over the life of the bond as an increase in interest income:

 The preceding entry would be repeated at each interest payment date.
 Again, further explanation may prove helpful.
 In addition to the $125 received, another $25 of interest income is recorded.
 The other $25 is added to the Investment in Bonds account, as it corresponds to the discount amortization ($150 discount allocated evenly over the life of the bond: $150 X (6 months/36 months)=$25).

 This process of discount amortization would be repeated with each interest payment.
 Therefore, after three years, the Investment in Bonds account would be increased to $5,000 ($4,850 + ($25 amortization X 6 semiannual interest recordings)).
 This example again uses the straight-line method of amortization since the amount of interest is the same each period.
 The alternative effective-interest method demonstrated later in the book would be required if the results would be materially different.